yenchic/PG/README.md

 - Section 2&3: modifying the pattern graphs by changing the parent of a pattern.
 - Section 4: applying to cases with two covariates.

+## PISA2009Germany.txt

+The PISA data at year 2009 of Germany students.
+It is modified from https://www.oecd.org/pisa/data/pisa2009database-downloadabledata.htm.
+The preprocessing procedure is described in Appendix C of https://arxiv.org/abs/2004.00744.